 - Tara river canyon — One of the longest rivers of the Balkans is river Tara.
 Canyon of river Tara is a unique phenomenon in its depth of 1000 and 1300 metres in some places.
 It ranks just behind the Grand Canyon of Colorado River in the United States.

 - Biogradska national park — Biogradska Gora is a forest and a national park in Montenegro within the Kolasin municipality.
 Biogradska Gora located in the mountainous region of Bjelasica in the central part of Montenegro between the rivers Tara and Lim.

-- Djurdjevica bridge — Djurdjevica Bridge is a concrete arch bridge over the Tara River in northern Montenegro.
+- Djurdjevica bridge — Djurdjevica Bridge is a concrete arch bridge over the Tara river in northern Montenegro.
 It is located at the crossroads between Mojkovac, Žabljak and Pljevlja, between the villages of Budečevica and Trešnjica.
-It was built between 1937 and 1940, it’s 365m long and the roadway stands 172 metres above the river.
+It was built between 1937 and 1940, it’s 365 meter long and the roadway stands 172 metres above the river.